Renter Beware: 4 Hidden Costs of Apartment Life

 You may also need to get a permit from the city in order to park the moving van.
 It’s a small one- or two-day cost, but if you don’t have one, it may mean a big fine.
-The city of Boston charges $69 for the permit, but it could also turn into a $500-plus ticket if not followed.
+The city of Boston, for example, charges $69 for the permit, but that could turn into a $500-plus ticket if you’re caught without one.
 Cities make their bread and butter off of parking tickets, so be smart.

 There are often more cars than there are parking spaces in a crowded city.
-An apartment could come with just one parking space for two or more people.
-If the street parking requires a permit from the city, it takes time to go down to city hall, apply for the permit, and wait for it to come in the mail.
-If you don’t have a permit displayed – or even if you overlook a street cleaning sign – that can add up to unnecessary tickets.
-A parking ticket in L.A. county costs $70!
+An apartment could come with just one parking space for two or more people — or may not come with any parking at all.
+If street parking requires a permit from the city, it takes time to go down to City Hall, apply for the permit, and wait for it to come in the mail.
+If you don’t have a permit displayed — or even if you overlook a street cleaning sign — that can add up to unnecessary tickets.
+A parking ticket in L.A. county, for example, costs $70!
 If not paid within 21 days, the price goes up to over $100.
 Taking risks is costly.

 Be proactive and look into paying more for an extra parking space.
-It’s something we hate to spend money on, but the inconvenience of accruing fines or being unable to find a parking spot is worth avoiding.
+It’s something we hate to spend money on, but the expense of accruing fines or the inconvenience of being unable to find a parking spot is worth avoiding.

 3. Pet Rent

 Do you love your dog or cat?
-Do you love them enough to pay a pet deposit of $300 to $500 and possibly an extra $50 in rent a month?
-It’s called pet rent, and yes – it’s a thing.
+Do you love them enough to pay a pet deposit of $300 to $500 and possibly an extra $50 in rent per month?
+It’s called pet rent, and yes — it’s a thing.
 Pets cause wear and tear on a building, and landlords charge for this.
-Hint: It’s not hard to get a doctor’s note saying that the pet is medically necessary for your wellbeing.

 Utilities include gas, cable and internet, electric, water, and trash.
 While water and trash are the most common ones covered by the building, they aren’t always.

 The easiest one to save on is cable and internet.
 Cable isn’t necessary, and this is usually the largest expense.
 Somewhat related, I recently found out that not many apartments in Los Angeles provide a refrigerator.
 If you have the fabulous luck of needing to find a fridge and arrange to get it moved into your new place, then put that on your list of extra expenses.
-Trash is typically inexpensive, while gas, electric, and water varies.
+Trash is typically inexpensive (or taken care of by the city), while gas, electric, and water varies.